-I know it's easier to buy pre-made shortcrust pastry at the supermarket, but believe me, making your own shortcrust pastry is totally life-changing.
+I know it's easier to buy pre-made pastry dough at the supermarket, but believe me, making your own shortcrust pastry is totally life-changing.

 It tastes SO MUCH better.
-Best of all, you know exactly what goes in, and in this dairy-free recipe, no butter is involved!
+Best of all, you know exactly what goes in, and in this naturally dairy-free pie crust recipe, no butter is involved!

-This olive oil shortcrust pastry recipe follows a traditional Italian recipe for "pastra frolla" (which is a sweet shortcrust pastry dough), but swaps heavy butter for light, aromatic and easier-to-digest extra-virgin olive oil.
+This olive oil pie crust recipe follows the traditional Italian recipe for "pastra frolla" (which is Italian sweet shortcrust pastry dough), but swaps the butter for light, aromatic extra-virgin olive oil.

 The result?
 A super light, crumbly and incredibly easy to make sweet shortcrust pastry that's just as delicious -if not even better- as the buttery classic version.